-In this series, I ask peeps how they made their first independent dollar.
+Another #myfirsthustledollar series post, my friends.
+In this series, I ask people how they made their first dollar independent of their full-time job.

 Our mission here is to demystify the whole thing.